Lekensteyn/pdf.js-wiki/Setting-up-pdf.js-Development-Environment-for-Windows.md

 ## MSYS Environment

-The simplest way to setup the development environment for the PDF.js project:
+The easiest way to setup the development environment for the PDF.js project:

 * Node.js (http://nodejs.org)